ClouDesire/docusaurus/docs/platform.md

   and reseller marketplaces (logo, description, theme, etc.)
 * **Hubspot-connector**: allows the integration of Cloudesire user-base into the Hubspot CRM
-* **Microsoft-connector**: allows the integration of Cloudesire with Microsoft CSP to enable the selling of Microsoft licenses and Azure resources
-* **Kong-connector**: allows the integration of Cloudesire with Kong API management solution to enable selling of API products into the marketplace
 * **Feedback-api**: an API to collect user support requests and forward them to ticket systems.
 * **Keycloak**: enables SSO capabilities for marketplace users